TinusgragLin/slices-2020-march-to-june/ml-note/Machine-Learning-Note-2.md

 1. When we want write our hypothesis function as $ H=k_1a_1+k_1a_2+k_2a_1^2+k_2a_2^2+b $ we are actually doing this:  $a_3=a_1^2,a_4=a_2^2$.

 2. Another way we can accelerate the gradient descent process is trying to make the value ranges of all the attributes as uniform as possible by "scaling" some attributes.
-We can this trick "feature-scaling".
+We call this trick "feature-scaling".

 3. Be careful when you are trying to implement gradient descent algorithm, the $H$ in $-\nabla\cdot H$ must be the **old** $H$ where all the **old** parameters($k_1,k_2,\cdots,k_n,b $) remain the same.